gwylanscheeren/share/README.md

 C:\Program Files\Ultimaker Cura [X.X]\plugins\PostProcessingPlugin\scripts

 Then, restart Cura and select Extensions -> Post Processing -> Modify G-code.
-Next, select “OuterWallFan” from the "Add a Script" drop down.
+Next, select “Display Layer And ETA On LCD” from the "Add a Script" drop down.